Practice Area

 Pets Used to Be Considered Possessions

-California judges used to treat dogs, cats, and other pets as simple possessions.
+The previous policy for handling companion animals in a divorce was far less enlightened than the modern law.
+California judges used to have to treat dogs, cats and other pets as simple possessions.
 They could not entertain the idea of shared custody.
-Instead, they would allocate the animal possession to one of the two people divorcing.
-This led to a lot of heartache and contentious divorce battles over who would keep a beloved animal.
-Some people felt they had to take drastic measures to retain a relationship with an animal they loved, such as offering spousal support in exchange for access to pets.
+Instead, they would allocate the possession of the animal to one of the two people divorcing.This led to a lot of heartache and some contentious divorce battles over who would get to keep a beloved animal.
+Some people felt like they had to take drastic measures to retain a relationship with an animal they loved, such as offering spousal support in exchange for access to pets.
 Other couples tried going to mediation just for the sake of the animal.
-This caused a lot of inconvenience for the couples and gave rise to the need for modern animal custody laws.

-Pet Custody Law In California
+Pet Custody Law in California

-It all depends on how your pet custody lawyer represents your case in front of the judge.
-In some cases, regular visits with both of its former owners might be best for the animal.
+In some cases, what is best for the animal might be regular visits with both of its former owners.
 What’s best could also include shared or split custody, with owners alternating weeks with the animal.
 In some cases, when one spouse travels extensively for work or simply doesn’t have a positive relationship with the animal, judges may still choose to allocate ownership of the animal to only one person.

 Join Our Mailing List